calvin-okumu/DjangoCRM/backend/README.md

 # DjangoCRM

-A comprehensive multi-tenant Customer Relationship Management system built with Django REST Framework and React.
+A comprehensive multi-tenant Customer Relationship Management system built with Django REST Framework.
+This is the backend API component providing complete CRM functionality with SaaS architecture.

 ## 🚀 Features